facelessg00n/pythonForensics/offlineTranslate/readme.md

 ---

-Many forensic tools such as Cellebrite Physical Analyzer have inbuilt translation offerings however my experience shows they can be slow or unreliable.
+Many forensic tools have inbuilt translation offerings however my experience shows they can be slow or unreliable.
 As an offline translation option is often required I began to seek other means of translation.
 Enter LibreTranslate, an self hosted Machine translation API.

 <https://github.com/LibreTranslate/LibreTranslate>